Delft-iGEM/LCST/Curve extraction/README.md

 ### What is stored and what is purely visual

 The X axis calibration maps **horizontal pixel position → temperature** using only `pixel_x` from each calibration click.
 The vertical position (`pixel_y`) of where you clicked on an X tick mark is stored in the export for traceability but plays no role in any calculation.
-The reconstructed axis overlay line is drawn at the mean `pixel_y` of your X calibration points — this is visual only and does not affect Tm.
+The reconstructed axis overlay line is drawn at the mean `pixel_y` of your X calibration points — this is visual only and does not affect LCST.

 Symmetrically, the Y axis calibration maps **vertical pixel position → absorbance** using only `pixel_y`.